-This term refers to the Six-Level filtration + Double antimicrobial system Roidmi utilizes so dust and allergens stays inside the dust cup.
+This term refers to the Six-Level filtration + Double antimicrobial system Roidmi utilizes so dust and allergens stay inside the dust cup.

-It is an improvement over the Roidmi F8 that doesn’t have a locking feature.
+It is an improvement over the Roidmi F8 which doesn’t have a locking feature.
 So there’s the issue of the filter assembly falling to the ground if it’s loose.

 Engine-X 2.0 120000 Digital Brushless Motor

 Powering this stick vacuum is an Engine-X 2.0 brushless motor providing better longevity because of its brushless design.